 Another special aspect of Division 3 is that you know every athlete on the field, both your team and your opponents, are there because they love the sport.
 There are no athletic scholarships inducing someone to be out there.
-The top Division 3 teams are loaded in talent and could compete with many Division 1 and 2 teams.
+The top Division 3 teams are loaded with talent and could compete with many Division 1 and 2 teams.
 Athletes can leave at any time and still afford their education.
 The commitment level is surprisingly high considering there is no financial incentive to play.

 Out of Season Requirements

 The non-traditional season lasts approximately five weeks and entitles the team to one date of competition.
 Within the 5 weeks, teams are allowed 15 practice dates.
 Do the math and you will see that during the non-traditional season, you are practicing only three times per week.
-The rest of the year is the offseason.
+The rest of the year is the off-season.

 During the offseason, coaches are not allowed to conduct practices, weight training, or anything associated with the sport.
 The coach may give individuals a voluntary workout schedule.
-Most Division 3 coaches expect their athletes and teams to be working out and playing during the off season, but they cannot lead these sessions or make them mandatory.
-In reality this plays out very differently at each school.
+Most Division 3 coaches expect their athletes and teams to be working out and playing during the off-season, but they cannot lead these sessions or make them mandatory.
+In reality, this plays out very differently at each school.
 This is a great question to have answered during the recruiting process.
 Ask the coach, and separately ask the players.

 Academics are often a major factor for student-athletes who choose to go to a Division 3 school.
 Athletes at Division 3 schools are able to focus on their academics, take a rigorous course schedule, and graduate in four years.
 Division 3 allows them to do all of this and continue to play the sport they love.
-This is all possible because of the nature of the off season in Division 3.
+This is all possible because of the nature of the off-season in Division 3.

 In addition to academic achievement, there is also time for student-athletes to get involved on campus in clubs, student activities, student government, intramurals, and other opportunities that come along.
-The off season and non-traditional season at a Division 3 school provide key time for these non-athletic activities.
+The off-season and non-traditional season at a Division 3 school provide key time for these non-athletic activities.

 3 Questions before we go: